How To Clean & Maintain A Velux Window

 Fig 9

-VELUX recommend that you lubricate fittings and hinges at least once a year.
+VELUX recommends that you lubricate fittings and hinges at least once a year.
 This includes the pivot hinge and lock.
 Simply apply the lubricant to the areas and close the window.

 For electric windows, it is recommended that the gas springs and motors are replaced within 10 years after installation of the window as their performance is likely to decline slightly over the years.